KentThylstrupAdel/HomeLab/docs/07-monitoring.md

        width="900">
 </p>

-The monitoring stack is centred around Grafana.

-As the platform continues to grow, it will become the main place for viewing dashboards, metrics and the overall health of the environment.
+Grafana has been deployed successfully and is accessible within the cluster.

+At the moment, I'm mainly using it to become familiar with the interface and understand how monitoring fits into a Platform Engineering environment.

+I haven't yet built meaningful dashboards, configured alerts or integrated additional monitoring components.

+Those are all part of the next stage of the project.

 ---

 ## Why Grafana?

-I chose Grafana because it's widely used, integrates with many different data sources and provides a good overview of what's happening in the platform.
+I chose Grafana because it's one of the most widely used monitoring tools in the industry and integrates with many different data sources.

-More importantly, it encourages me to look at the platform from an operational perspective instead of only reacting when something breaks.
+Since it's commonly used in Kubernetes environments, it felt like a good place to start learning about observability.

 ---

-## What I Monitor

-The dashboards currently focus on the platform itself rather than the applications running on it.

-Examples include:

-* Cluster health
-* Node status
-* Resource usage
-* Platform services

-As I add more applications, I'd like the monitoring to grow alongside them.
+## Why Monitoring?

+Until now, most of my focus has been on building and automating the platform.

+The next logical step is understanding how to monitor it.

+Rather than waiting until something breaks, I'd like to be able to answer questions like:

+* Is the cluster healthy?
+* Are resources being used as expected?
+* Has something changed recently?
+* Are applications behaving normally?

+Monitoring helps answer those questions.

 ---

-## Lessons Learned
+## Current Focus

-One thing I've realised is that monitoring isn't only useful when something is broken.

-It's just as valuable for understanding how the platform behaves when everything is working normally.

-That makes it much easier to recognise when something changes unexpectedly.
+Right now, monitoring is very much a work in progress.

+My immediate goal isn't to build a complete monitoring stack, but simply to become comfortable using Grafana and understanding how it fits into the overall platform.

+Once that foundation is in place, I'll gradually expand it.

 ---

-## Design Decisions
+## Planned Improvements

-### Start with the Platform

-Rather than creating dashboards for every application, I wanted to understand the health of the underlying platform first.

-Once that foundation is in place, application monitoring becomes much easier to build on.
+Some of the things I'd like to explore next include:

+* Prometheus for metrics collection
+* Loki for log aggregation
+* Alertmanager for notifications
+* More useful Grafana dashboards
+* Platform health monitoring
+* Basic alerting

+These aren't implemented yet, but they represent the direction I'd like to take the project.

 ---

-### Keep Dashboards Useful

-It's easy to fill Grafana with dozens of dashboards.

-I'd rather have a smaller number that I actually use than a large collection that I never look at.
+## Lessons Learned

+One thing this project has taught me is that Platform Engineering isn't only about deploying infrastructure.

+It's also about understanding what's happening after it's been deployed.

+I'm only at the beginning of that journey, but monitoring is an area I'm looking forward to exploring further.

 ---

-### Grow Over Time

-The monitoring stack is still evolving.

-As I gain more experience, I expect to add new dashboards, alerts and data sources.

----

-## Future Improvements

-Some areas I'd like to explore include:

-* Prometheus
-* Loki
-* Alertmanager
-* Log aggregation
-* Custom dashboards
-* Alerting

-These would give a more complete view of the platform and help me learn more about observability.

----

 ## Key Takeaways

-* Monitoring gives me a better understanding of how the platform behaves.
-* Grafana provides a central place to view the health of the environment.
+* Grafana is installed and running as part of the platform.
+* Monitoring is currently a learning area rather than a completed feature.
-* I focus on monitoring the platform before individual applications.
+* The focus is on building a solid foundation before adding more advanced capabilities.
+* Prometheus, Loki and Alertmanager are planned future additions.
-* The monitoring stack will continue evolving as the homelab grows.
+* This chapter will evolve as the monitoring stack becomes more capable.
-* Understanding normal behaviour makes troubleshooting much easier.

 ---

 ## Related Documentation

-The next chapter describes the network architecture and how the different parts of the platform communicate.
+The next chapter describes how the different parts of the platform communicate.

 Continue with: